Information & Library Science

 GRE or GMAT scores are not required, except:

 - if your undergraduate GPA was below 3.0

 - if your previous graduate GPA was below 3.2

-- if your first language is not English, the TOEFL will also be required.
+- if your first language is not English

-You can register as a ILS Graduate Non-Degree student and take up to six credit hours of graduate coursework - prior to admission - that, if admitted, would count towards your degree.
-Contact our ILS Admissions Office for details.
+You can register as an ILS Graduate Non-Degree student and take up to six credit hours of graduate coursework - prior to admission - that, if admitted, would count towards your degree.